BORG ANTIQUARIAN is an outgrowth of years of collecting by yours truly, James M. Borg, Ph.D.

 Periodically, I taught literature and business communications at Northwestern and DePaul Universities.
 More recently, I've been lecturing on historical subjects from Stonehenge and Ancient Egypt to Benjamin Franklin and the Civil War.

-Now, in what is supposed to be my “Retirement,” I again have the pleasure of bringing exceptional books, manuscripts, and collectibles to our clients!
+Now, as "Borg Antiquarian," I have the pleasure of bringing exceptional books, manuscripts, artifacts, and collectibles to our many clients!

 As a bookish senior, I'm increasingly amused by Ben Franklin’s epitaph:

 Revised and Corrected